Light Up Your Bedroom: How to Use Floor Lamps and Ceiling Fixtures Right

 Bedroom Lighting

 Bedroom lighting can completely transform your space into a peaceful retreat.
 From ambient glow to task-focused beams, understanding how to layer your lighting is the key to both beauty and function.
+For a deeper dive into shaping a sleep-friendly room, see our

 Key Takeaways